 - Madrid at €373

-Your trip will often include two layovers: one in Madrid or Barcelona, another one in Sao Paulo.
-The airline will operate a brand-new Airbus A350 on its long-haul flights from Europe to Brazil!
+Your trip will have one layover in Zurich.
+The airline will operate a Boeing 777 on its long-haul flight from Europe to Brazil, welcoming you with 3-4-3 seating pattern in economy.

 Search & Book